BToriola/user-service/API_DOCUMENTATION.md

 ---

 ## App IDs
-The following app IDs are supported:
+The following app IDs are currently supported:
 - `readrocket-web`
 - `readrocket-mobile`
 - `readrocket-admin`
-- `your-other-app`
+- `aijobpro-web`

+**Note**: App IDs are configurable via the `ALLOWED_APP_IDS` environment variable.
+Contact your system administrator to add new app IDs.

 ---